 Slovakia Country Report

 Slovakia's favourable geographic location and low-cost labour are attractive for FDI.
-Strikes are rare and more likely to affect the public rather than the private sector.
-Wage negotiations are the main reason for industrial action in privately owned companies.
-However, elevated corruption and administrative red tape hamper Slovakia's competitiveness vis-à-vis its regional peers.
+Strikes are rare; wage negotiations are the main reason for industrial action in privately owned companies, primarily in the automotive sector.
+However, elevated corruption and administrative red tape, alongside incomplete infrastructure and lack of skilled labour, hamper Slovakia's regional competitiveness.
 Corruption allegations affect all echelons of public administration.
 Public procurement and allocation of EU subsidies are particularly likely to be vulnerable to corruption.
-The current government promised to bring more transparency into public tenders and state institutions; however, recent accusations of political corruption will probably hamper any visible improvement during its term.
+The current government promised to increase transparency in public tenders and state institutions, but recent accusations of high-level political corruption threaten to mar any visible improvement.

 Although part of NATO, Slovakia generally keeps a low international profile, making it an unlikely target for terrorist attacks staged by Islamist militant groups.
 However, if attacks were launched, the most likely target would be government and parliament premises, embassies, public transport and large shopping centres in the capital, Bratislava, and Košice.
 The foremost risk to property or personnel stems from the protests organised by extreme-right and activist groups (such as those advocating animal welfare) as well as organised crime activities.
 However, the level of organised crime has reduced dramatically over the past decade, with several high-profile members of criminal groups now imprisoned or awaiting trial.

-The risk of protests is likely to remain moderate.
-The most significant risk stems from demonstrations and counter-demonstrations organised by far-right/nationalist groups, which tend to stage rallies against the government's immigration policy, during pride parades as well as over anti-Roma and anti-Hungarian sentiment.
+The risk of protests is likely to remain elevated, stemming from anti-government/anti-corruption protests triggered by the murder of an investigative journalist in February 2018.
+Although large (some demonstrations were largest in the country's post-communist history), they are likely to remain peaceful.
+The foremost risk stems from demonstrations and counter-demonstrations organised by far-right/nationalist groups.
 The anti-immigration protests are likely to attract activists from neighbouring countries and turn violent either due to fights between protesters and police or between pro- and anti-immigration activists.
 It is highly unlikely that businesses will be directly targeted.
-Anti-government and anti-corruption protests have become more frequent, but they will most probably remain small and peaceful.

 Vaccinations required to enter the country